HowDoWantIt/Cyberattacks-on-Bank-Sepah-and-Nobitex/README.md

-Technical Analysis of Cyberattacks on Bank Sepah and Nobitex By Ali Shadi, Senior Security Analyst at IDC7Sky
+# Technical Analysis of Cyberattacks on Bank Sepah and Nobitex

+*By Ali Shadi, Senior Security Analyst at IDC7Sky*

+---

-Attack on Bank Sepah:
+## Attack on Bank Sepah

-Initial Access: Likely gained via insecure RDP endpoints or spear-phishing campaigns targeting staff.
+1. **Initial Access:** Likely gained via insecure RDP endpoints or spear-phishing campaigns targeting staff.

-Lateral Movement: Use of tools like Mimikatz to harvest administrator credentials and move laterally inside the network.
+2. **Lateral Movement:** Use of tools like **Mimikatz** to harvest administrator credentials and move laterally inside the network.

-Data Wiping: Deployment of custom wiper malware to destroy databases and internal backups, causing service outages.
+3. **Data Wiping:** Deployment of custom **wiper malware** to destroy databases and internal backups, causing service outages.

+---

-Attack on Nobitex Cryptocurrency Exchange:
+## Attack on Nobitex Cryptocurrency Exchange

-Initial Infection: Staff machines were infected with infostealer malware such as RedLine or AgentTesla, which secretly harvested session cookies and credentials.
+1. **Initial Infection:** Staff machines were infected with **infostealer malware** such as RedLine or AgentTesla, which secretly harvested session cookies and credentials.

-Session Hijacking: Attackers used stolen session tokens to bypass two-factor authentication (2FA) and gain access to administrative wallets.
+2. **Session Hijacking:** Attackers used stolen session tokens to bypass two-factor authentication (2FA) and gain access to administrative wallets.

-Cryptocurrency Theft: Funds were transferred to burn addresses (wallets with lost or inaccessible private keys), making recovery impossible.
+3. **Cryptocurrency Theft:** Funds were transferred to **burn addresses** (wallets with lost or inaccessible private keys), making recovery impossible.

+---

-Common Vulnerabilities Exploited:
+## Common Vulnerabilities Exploited

-Lack of robust multi-factor authentication (MFA) and poor session management.
+- Lack of robust **multi-factor authentication (MFA)** and poor session management.

-Flat network architecture without sufficient segmentation between critical systems.
+- **Flat network architecture** without sufficient segmentation between critical systems.

-Backup systems were either locally stored or accessible, making them vulnerable to deletion.
+- Backup systems were either locally stored or accessible, making them vulnerable to deletion.

+---

-Flowchart of the Attack Process:
+## Flowchart of the Attack Process

-Reconnaissance & Initial Access
+1. **Reconnaissance & Initial Access**
    (via RDP, VPN vulnerabilities, or spear-phishing)

-Lateral Movement
+2. **Lateral Movement**
    (using Mimikatz, Pass-the-Hash techniques)

-Data Exfiltration & Wiping
+3. **Data Exfiltration & Wiping**
    (targeting databases and backups)

-Infostealer Malware on Staff Devices
+4. **Infostealer Malware on Staff Devices**
    (installing RedLine, AgentTesla, etc.)

-Session Hijacking
+5. **Session Hijacking**
    (reusing stolen tokens to bypass 2FA)

-Cryptocurrency Transfer
+6. **Cryptocurrency Transfer**
    (to burn addresses, irreversible)

+---

+*Prepared by Ali Shadi, IDC7Sky*